 When undertaking advertising, NSW Government agencies must know and adhere to the legal framework for government advertising as set out by the Government Advertising Act (2011) and the Government Advertising Regulation (2012).

-To help you, the NSW Government Advertising Handbook explains the requirements and sets out the standards and procedures for planning, preparing, managing and reporting advertising activities.
+To help you, the NSW Government Advertising Handbook and the NSW Government Advertising Guidelines explain the current government requirements as they relate to planning, preparing, managing and reporting advertising activities.

 A key requirement is that a Compliance Certificate from the Agency head must be issued for all government advertising, irrespective of budget or purpose.
 The Regulation allows for an authorised officer to complete the Compliance Certificate instead for some advertising.